 After Birth Interventions

-It is important to talk with your hospital before you give birth to make sure that they can treat your baby accordingly.
+This is the page that talks about all of the solutions to the things that can go wrong after birth.
+Educate yourself on the interventions available to help your child, and then talk with your hospital before you give birth to make sure that they can treat your baby accordingly.
 Not all hospitals are able to do exchange transfusions, or IVIG.
 Make sure that the hospital you will be delivering at is ready and able to do these on your baby.

 After Birth Interventions